 Clear Plan For Instruction

 Years ago, when I started in a state-funded preschool program in Michigan, I was trained in Handwriting Without Tears as a way of introducing handwriting to young children.
-I’m a big fan of HWT (Handwriting Without Tears), because I believe it is a program that is both multisensory and developmentally appropriate for little people.
+I’m a big fan of HWT (Handwriting Without Tears).
+I believe it is a program that is both multisensory and developmentally appropriate for little people.
 From building Mat Man and the Mat Man song to building letters with wooden pieces, HWT doesn’t put the cart before the horse.
 Students build upon their skills to become confident writers.
-And especially for those students who struggle with path of motion or who haven’t quite mastered a solid, cradled pencil grip, HWT was just easier for them to find success.
+For those students who struggle with path of motion or who haven’t quite mastered a solid, cradled pencil grip, HWT was just easier for them to find success.

 When I started teaching kindergarten, I knew that I wanted to incorporate many of the same techniques of HWT.
 However, there wasn’t a huge variety of differentiated materials available for my students to use when practicing letter formation and handwriting.
 Also, one of the things we know about teaching letters from Jan Richardson’s Guided Reading instruction (you can see my related post from a couple of years ago HERE), is that the graphic representation for the beginning letter sounds on your small group instruction charts, tracing books and letter posters should be consistent throughout your classroom.
 For me, that also meant that I wanted to be sure the initial handwriting pages that I offered students also utilize those same graphics.
 But finding those printables and finding them differentiated was pretty much impossible.